June 5-18, 2022

 Dear National Music Festival Supporters and Friends,

-We entreat you to stay vigilant, safe, sane, and healthy so we can enjoy great music and exceptional performances together again soon.
+We encourage you to get vaccinated and stay safe, sane, and healthy so we can enjoy great music and exceptional live performances together again soon.

 The mission of the National Music Festival is to present world-class celebrations of music and to provide affordable arts education and entertainment year round; as well as to foster economic development by contributing to the greater Kent County community as an arts and entertainment destination on the Eastern Shore of Maryland.